About

 Supporting wellbeing in midlife and beyond

 My approach focuses on nourishing both the body and the mind.
 Nutrition plays a central role in supporting energy, metabolic health and healthy ageing, while recognising that wellbeing is about far more than food alone.
-How we respond to everyday stress, how well we rest, and how supported we feel all have a significant impact on how we experience midlife.
+How we respond to everyday stress, how well we rest, and how supported we feel all shape our experience of midlife.

-I believe wellbeing works best when it is realistic and fits real life.
+I believe wellbeing works best when it is realistic and fits into everyday life.
 Rather than quick fixes or extremes, I focus on small, supportive changes that build confidence and create sustainable habits over time.

 When we nourish ourselves physically and mentally, and give ourselves permission to prioritise self-care without guilt, we create strong foundations for long-term health, resilience and healthy ageing.

-At the heart of my work is a simple belief.
-Menopause and midlife can be a powerful doorway into better wellbeing.
-When we begin to listen to our bodies and place self-care higher on the priority list, it often opens the door to healthier habits, greater resilience and long-term wellbeing.
+At the heart of my work is a simple belief, midlife can be a powerful turning point for better health and wellbeing.
+When we begin to listen to our bodies and place self-care higher on the priority list, it often opens the door to healthier habits, greater resilience and a deeper sense of balance.

-With the right support, this stage of life can become an opportunity to feel more informed, confident and supported, rather than something to fear.
+With the right support, this stage of life can become an opportunity to feel more informed, confident and in control, rather than something to be feared.

 Wellbeing talks and workshops